The best agency advice for the new year (based on what we’ve learned from last year)

 *This post originally appeared Dec.
 18, 2020 on the Media Temple blog.

-Here at the end of 2020, agencies resoundingly have a positive outlook for 2021.
+Here at the end of year, agencies resoundingly have a positive outlook for the future.
 And agency leaders we’ve talked to have voiced a strong sense of the path forward.
 There’s good reason for it, too.

 The distribution of COVID-19 vaccines obviously provides a great deal of hope in itself.
 And even though the global scale of that rollout may be slow, the shared wisdom developed over 2020 adds a clearer perspective for how to continue through the pandemic and beyond.
 What’s been learned from these hard times can be applied to the good times as well.

 So in that spirit, we’re looking back at what’s been shared with us, and sharing it with you.
-From interviews, panels, and surveys conducted over the course of the year, we assembled these five key pieces of advice for agencies looking to grow in 2021.
+From interviews, panels, and surveys conducted over the course of the year, we assembled these five key pieces of advice for agencies looking to grow in the upcoming year.